-During the scenes where an audio analysis is being made of a tape recording, we see the technician using what appears to be a Urei 565 Filter Set.
+When an audio analysis is being made of a tape recording, we see the technician using what appears to be a Urei 565 Filter Set.
 This product was introduced to the market in 1970 yet the scene is supposed to be set in 1961.
 The predecessor to the Urei 565, the Universal Audio 550-A, would have been available in 1961 but it has a much different appearance than the 565.

-In the scene where Edward receives his orders from General Sullivan, the NCO who delivers the envelope wears, on his left shoulder, a red/white patch with a capital A for the First Army.
+When Edward receives his orders from General Sullivan, the NCO who delivers the envelope wears, on his left shoulder, a red/white patch with a capital A for the First Army.
 That insignia was not approved until March 1949, the First Army patch in use in 1940 was just a capital A on an olive drab background.

 During their rendezvous in the early 1960s, Wilson and Laura are shown emerging from the "Old Dominion Tavern," implying they are in Northern Virginia.
 At the time, Virginia liquor laws specifically banned the use of the word "tavern" in the name of any alcohol-selling establishment.

 While a Soviet spy is being interrogated, he makes reference to America's "military-industrial complex."
 The scene is set in January 1960.
-The term "military-industrial complex" was not used until President Dwight Eisenhower included it in a televised speech on January 17, 1961.
+The term "military-industrial complex" was not used until outgoing President Dwight D. Eisenhower included it in a televised speech on January 17, 1961.

-In the scene where Edward has returned home from Europe and his son asks about his war service.
+When Edward has returned home from Europe and his son asks about his war service.
 While Edward is unpacking, at first he is taking out shoes and holding them when he notices his son has come in.
 Then as his son thanks him for the ship, he is taking out some clothes and holding them as he says "You're welcome."
 When his son says "good night" and exits, Edward is holding the shoes again.